 D. AR Media and Metadata Exchange

 Both UEs will send and receive the AR media required (and negotiated) for the call as part of the call setup and scene description information received.
-Prestored media can be fetched from the DCS.
-Real-time conversational media can flow via the MRF.
-The MRF may process the AR media before delivery.
+Prestored media can be fetched from the Enhanced MRF.
+Real-time conversational media can flow via the Enhanced MRF.
+The Enhanced MRF may process the AR media before delivery.

 Related metadata (e.g. User Pose) may be needed during the AR session.
 The metadata may be delivered as RTP header extension, RTCP feedback or over data channel; this aspect is FFS.

 NOTE: Delivery of real-time media over data channel is FFS.

+NOTE: split rendering for UE1 and/or UE2 needs to adhere to the procedures and formats that are defined by the SR_MSE work item.
+The Enhanced MRF may be the entity that performs the split rendering for the UE.

 Proposal

 The proposal is to include the text in section 2 to the permanent document of IBACS.